EricZimmerman/evtx/evtx/Maps/!!!!README.txt

 So let's take a look at a map to make things a bit more clear.

-In the example below, there are four header properties that describe the map: who wrote it, what its for, the Channel, and the event ID the map corresponds to.
+In the example below, there are four header properties that describe the map: who wrote it, what its for, the Channel, and the Event ID the map corresponds to.

-The Channel and EventId property are what make a map unique, not the name of the file.
+The Channel and Event ID property are what make a map unique, not the name of the file.
 As long as the map ends with '.map' it will be processed.

 The Channel is a useful identifier for a given log type.
 It can be seen in the <Channel> element ("Security" in the example above).